 If you’re always complaining about jaw pain, try cutting back on your gum chewing.
 Experts debate on whether gum chewing is a factor for causing TMJ (temporomandibular joint) disorder or if it simply exacerbates a current condition, but one thing is clear: gum chewing is no good for the jaw!

 We realize this info could burst your bubble, but it’s the truth: gum doesn’t actually remedy bad breath … it only masks it, and very temporarily.
 This could be giving you false confidence in social situations where fresh breath is a must.

-Try Oxyfresh Lemon-Mint Breath Spray instead for lasting, on-the-go fresh breath protection.
+Try Oxyfresh Fresh Breath Lemon Mint Mouthwash instead for lasting, on-the-go fresh breath protection.
 It doesn’t just mask bad breath … it neutralizes it completely for up to 6 hours!